Leukemia: History

-Leukemia was first described by anatomist and surgeon Alfred-Armand-Louis-Marie Velpeau in 1827.
+Leukemia was first described by an anatomist and surgeon, Alfred-Armand-Louis-Marie Velpeau in 1827.
 A more complete description was given by pathologist Rudolf Virchow in 1845.
 Around ten years after Virchow's findings, pathologist Franz Ernst Christian Neumann found that the bone marrow of a deceased person with leukemia was colored "dirty green-yellow" as opposed to the normal red.
 This finding allowed Neumann to conclude that a bone marrow problem was responsible for the abnormal blood of people with leukemia.

-By 1900, leukemia was viewed as a family of diseases as opposed to a single disease.
+By 1900, leukemia was viewed as a family of diseases rather than a single disease.
 By 1947, Boston pathologist Sidney Farber believed from past experiments that aminopterin, a folic acid mimic, could potentially cure leukemia in children.
 The majority of the children with ALL who were tested showed signs of improvement in their bone marrow, but none of them were actually cured.
 Nevertheless, this result did lead to further experiments.

 In 1962, researchers Emil J. Freireich Jr. and Emil Frei III used combination chemotherapy to attempt to cure leukemia.
-The tests were successful with some people surviving long after the tests.
+The tests were successful, with some people surviving long after the tests.